 Pakistan is a country of predominantly young people desirous of change.
 There is a strong spirit of philanthropy.
-Organizations working on equal economic, social & political rights are easy partners for us - Smile Foundation works with acid attack victims; Bedari works with sexually abused women; Behbud provides economic opportunities to artisans.
-The ease with which IVTI, Pernia Couture, SIA, Needs Kitchen agreed to partner with us also give hope that the time is right for such an intervention.
+Organizations working on equal economic, social & political rights are good partners for us - Smile Foundation works with acid attack victims; Bedari works with sexually abused women; Behbud provides economic opportunities to artisans.
+The ease with which IVTI, Pernia Couture, SIA, Needs Kitchen agreed to partner with us give hope that the time is right for such an intervention.

 Transgender community in Pakistan, starting from Islamabad and Rawalpindi, expanding nationwide